 VIC CLAPHAM MEDAL – 11hrs 00 min to sub 12hrs 00min

-BACK 2 BACK Medal – Awarded to novices that complete an “Up” and “Down” run on consecutive years
+BACK TO BACK Medal – Awarded to novices that complete an “Up” and “Down” run on consecutive years

 The average June temperature in Durban is between 10.5 degrees Celsius and 26 degrees Celsius (51 degrees Fahrenheit to 79 degrees Fahrenheit).